Charleston Dirty Birds: Before current era (1910–1983)

-Revival era (1987–2020)
+Charleston Wheelers (1987–1994)

 In 1987, the city resumed minor league baseball after a three-year absence.
 The new team was first called the Charleston Wheelers, so named for the city's history of stern- and side-wheeled boats.
 The Wheelers began as a co-op team, with players from several Major League Baseball franchises including the Los Angeles Dodgers, Detroit Tigers, Chicago White Sox, Chicago Cubs, Philadelphia Phillies, and Atlanta Braves.

 In 1988, the franchise became the Chicago Cubs' third full-season Class A franchise (the other two being Peoria in the Midwest League and Winston-Salem in the Carolina League).
 The only two players on that 1988 squad to reach the Major Leagues were SS Alex Arias and C Matt Walbeck.

+Hall of Famer Trevor Hoffman began his professional career as an infielder with Charleston, then the Single-A affiliate of the Cincinnati Reds.
+Over his first 103 games, he struggled offensively, batting just .212 with 23 runs batted in.
+Due to his limited success at the plate, Hoffman was converted to a pitcher in 1991 on the recommendation of Charleston manager Jim Lett.
+The transition ultimately set the stage for his Hall of Fame career as a reliever.

 The Wheelers won the Class A South Atlantic League championship in 1990, the only league title for the franchise.
 By that point, they had changed affiliation to the Cincinnati Reds.
 SAL Northern Division championships followed in 1991 and 1992, with the Wheelers losing the championship series both years.